thaliproject/thali/pages/pages-root-folder/index.md

 layout: frontpage
 header:
   image: 'banner.png'
-  caption: 'An experimental platform for building the peer web from Microsoft'
+  caption: 'An experimental platform for building the peer web sponsored by Microsoft'
   background-color: "#CA0046"
 widget1:
   title: "No Internet?
 No problem."